Jazz at The Kreeger

 Save the date for upcoming Jazz at The Kreeger concerts!

 Tickets now include admission to Museum galleries and Sculpture Garden.
 Ticket-holders may enter the Museum through the front entrance beginning at 1:30pm to view the galleries before the performance begins at 3:00pm.
-A limited number of 'pay what you can' tickets are available.
-Please email education@kreegermuseum.org for more information.
+Parking will be available next door at The Field School, located at 2301 Foxhall Road NW.

 In the event that you must cancel your reservation, please email education@kreegermuseum.org as soon as possible so we can offer your seat to someone else.
 Refunds will only be issued for cancellations made more than 24 hours in advance.